-Professor (Associate, then Full), 1992 - present, T. C. Williams School of Law, University of Richmond (USA).
+Professor (Associate, Full, then Emerita), 1992 - present, T. C. Williams School of Law, University of Richmond (USA).

 Attorney, 1992 - 1987, Debevoise & Plimpton (Wall Street Law Firm) (USA).

 Attorney, 1987 - 1985, Sullivan & Cromwell (Wall Street Law Firm) (USA).

 Visiting Scholar, Fall 1985, Harvard Divinity School (USA).